- WJR Business Beat: U.S. News & World Report Ranking of Top U.S. Colleges (Episode 477) - September 15, 2022

 Think About It

 The average person spends 40 hours a week at work.
 If you start working at 21 and retire at 65, that’s approximately 91,520 hours of your life!
 That sounds like a lot, but contrasted with the hours you’ll log running your own business, it pales in comparison.
-That’s why it’s crucial to choose a business that you’re truly passionate and excited about.
+That’s why it’s crucial to choose the right business that you’re truly passionate and excited about.
 When you do something you love, you’ll have a much better chance of success, and you will actually enjoy the longer hours.
 We were once told by a business sage that “if you love what you do, you’ll never work a day in your life”, and this has absolutely been true for us.

 Choose a business in which your true skills apply.
 For example, if you’re good with people, then select a business that relies heavily on interpersonal activity, such as consulting, sales or public relations.
 The important thing is to find a business in which you will really shine and be well-suited for the critical functions of that business.